OrchardCMS/OrchardCore.Samples/README.md

 And,
 - Open Url `https://localhost:5001` in browser to launch the modular application.
-- Open Url https://localhost:5001/WeatherForecast in browser to get the weather from Module1.
+- Open Url `https://localhost:5001/WeatherForecast` in browser to get the weather from Module1.
-- Open Url https://localhost:5001/Module2/hello to to run endpoint from Module2.
+- Open Url `https://localhost:5001/Module2/hello` to to run endpoint from Module2.

 #### To Run MultiTenant Application
+Execute following commands,
 ```dotnetcli
 cd MultiTenantApplication
 dotnet restore